Skip to main content

 Fix:

-3. Restart Traefik — metrics configuration is static and requires a restart
+3. Restart Traefik - the metrics entrypoint is static configuration and a change requires a restart.

 Cause: No traffic has passed through Traefik yet.
-Request metrics only appear after at least one request is processed.
+The request families only appear after at least one request is processed.

 Fix:

-3. After traffic flows, traefik_entrypoint_requests_total and related metrics will appear
+3. After traffic flows, traefik_entrypoint_requests_total and the per-entrypoint families appear.

 No metrics appearing in Scout